 Oat straw by the way is a great medicinal "herb" as it is known for lowering cholesterol and balancing endocrine function.

-We go into much more detail about worm composting, bokashi (form of anaerobic composting), and hot composting in Turn Your Organic Waste Into Free Compost article.
+We go into much more detail about worm composting, bokashi (form of anaerobic composting), and hot composting in our Turn Your Organic Waste Into Free Compost blog article.

 Hot composting using the Berkeley method is an especially effective means of composting in the fall.

-Even with freezing outside temperatures, temperatures inside the compost can get up to 170 degrees Fahrenheit in the pile.
+Even with freezing outside temperatures, inside the compost it can get up to 170 degrees Fahrenheit.
 Here are some pointers to watch out for to be successful with hot composting.

 - Make sure that the 25:1 ratio of carbons (browns) to nitrogen (greens) is close